Deep-Learning24/KinyaStory/README.md

 # PROJECT: Storytelling Model for Kinyarwanda Language

 ## 1.
-Train and test the GPT-2 model on the ROCstories dataset.
+We trained and tested the GPT-2 model on the ROCstories dataset.
 The dataset comprises three key components: ROCStories winter 2017, ROCStories spring 2016, and the Story Cloze Test Winter 2018 (excluding validation) These datasets offer a diverse range of complete five-sentence stories